 - As previously mentioned, fungal infections are a major cause of thickening toenails, but bacterial infections, which often accompany ingrown toenails, may have the same effect.

 - Trauma, whether caused by he dropping of a hammer on the toe or by the imperceptible pressure of a shoe, can result in permanent thickening of the nail.

 - Systemic diseases such as psoriasis, eczema, rheumatoid arthritis, cardiovascular disease, and cancer, to name a few, may affect the toenails.

 Treatment of thickened toenails depends on the cause of the problem.
 If the thickening is due to a fungal infection, topical or oral anti-fungal medicines may be prescribed.
-Lasers designed specifically for eradicating fungi have recently become available.
-The procedure is painless, fast, and reported to be 85 percent effective, which is a great improvement over previous methods.
+Lasers designed specifically for eradicating fungi have also recently become available.
+The procedure is painless, fast, and reported to be 85 percent effective.
 Regardless of what type of treatment is used, however, anti-fungal agents must still be used to prevent recurrence once the infection is cleared.

-If the thickening is due to injury or age, your doctor may first employ conservative treatments, such as reducing the nail plate.
+If the thickening is due to injury or age, your doctor may first employ conservative treatments, such as reducing the size of the nail plate.
 In cases where the thickened nail is chronically painful, removal of the nail down to the root may be necessary.

 Should the cause be systemic, the underlying disease must be diagnosed and treated before the nail problem can be addressed.

 Trimming Thick Toenails